ArnoVdH/photoblog/content/blog/2019/ubi-introduction.md

 Besides that, it also implies that the income gets payed *regularly*, be it weekly, monthly, years or something else.
 In other words: it's not a one-time thing or a privilege that's been extended by a benevolent government, but something that can be relied on.

 ### Individual
+It's important to stress the individual as the basic unit to think about.
+The basic income is payed out to any single individual resident of a given community (see below) and not the (head of) a family or another configuration of people.
+The composition of the family isn't taken into account, in contrast to a subsistence income where people living together get less per capita since living costs get lower when living with two (or more).

+In principle the basic income shouldn't vary with any parameter (see unconditionality, below) except, practically, maybe with age, depending on the implementation of the basic income.
+For instance, it could be argued that older people need a little more because of rising medical costs and maybe it's complemented with an existing basic pension that's already in place.
+None the less, the basic income shouldn't prevent people from working longer if they are so inclined.

 ### Community
+Residents of a political community.

 ### Unconditional
+No means test, etc

 ### High enough
+Above the poverty line.

+### Things left out
+Children, punishments (should prisoners get their BI?), the issue of citizenship, disability...

 Variations on BI
 ----------------